scikit-learn-contrib/imbalanced-learn/doc/under_sampling.rst

 This class has 2 important parameters. ``estimator`` will accept any scikit-learn classifier which has a method ``predict_proba``.
-The classifier training is performed using a cross-validation and the parameter ``cv`` can set the number of fold to use.
+The classifier training is performed using a cross-validation and the parameter ``cv`` can set the number of folds to use.

 .. note::